 Library will follow the winter weather schedule of the Pocono Mountain

 School District.
 If the PMSD is running on a 2 hour delay, the library

-will open 2 hours later (at 12noon).
+will do its best to open on schedule.
 If the PMSD is closed, the library

 will also be closed.

 Mountain School District announces its closings and delays on local

 television and radio.
 WNEP announces closings on television and on its website.